MihirKJha/merchant_solution/README.md

 I know this was not allowed in the context of this challenge .
-But just a thought instead of writing boilet palte code in client code  I would write all alog execution in library and write minimum code in client .
+But just a thought instead of writing boilerplate code in client code  I would write all algo execution in library and write minimum code in client .
 May be using event based architecture would be more better solution to solve these kind of  problem.